apache/mxnet/docs/tutorials/basic/data.md

 You can also convert raw images into *RecordIO* format using the ``im2rec.py`` utility script that is provided in the MXNet [src/tools](https://github.com/dmlc/mxnet/tree/master/tools) folder.
 An example of how to use the script for converting to *RecordIO* format is shown in the `Image IO` section below.

+* Note that there is a C++ version of [im2rec](https://github.com/dmlc/mxnet/blob/master/tools/im2rec.cc), please refer to [here](https://mxnet.incubator.apache.org/faq/recordio.html) for more information.

 ## Image IO

 In this section, we will learn how to preprocess and load image data in MXNet.